twonfi/jimmydin7.auth-ysws/README.md

 ## 🎁Reward
 If your submission is approved, you'll receive a yubikey from [yubico](https://www.yubico.com) to enhance your security!

+## 💡Project Ideas
+Here are some ideas to get you started:
+- Log in by solving a riddle
+- Authenticate with dance moves and pose detection
+- Log in using your Minecraft server stats
+- Build in a vulnerability and show how to hack it to log in
+- Log in by clicking the right cat gif
+- Authly via AI that decides if you're you based on your writing tone

+Remember: The more original and creative your project is, the better!
+These are just starting points - feel free to come up with your own unique ideas!

 ## Tech-Stack
 Simple static website with: